Guided Adventures - Grade 1 to 8 – Migration Magnet

 Part 2 - The Visitor Centre and a trip to the Marsh

 A park interpreter will greet your class at the Visitor Centre for the other half of your program.
 You’ll get a short tour of the exhibits, focussing on the diorama of life in the park.
 Children will then move on to the theatre to see the introductory film.
 After the film, you’ll board your bus for a trip to the marsh, where you can climb the observation tower and tour the 1 km loop of the Marsh Boardwalk.

 Booking your program is easy and our Visitor Services staff are here to help.
 Pick your preferred dates and call us at 519-322-2365 ext 0.
 Don't hesitate to leave a message and let us know the best time to get back to you.
 Once you’ve made your reservation, you’ll receive a details itinerary and information package.

 What to Bring

 Our programs run rain or shine so dress for the weather.
-The Marsh Boardwalk has limited shade so a sun hat and sunscreen are musts in June.
-Fortunately, there are very few mosquitoes around the Marsh in the daytime, so bug repellent is not usually required.
+Stable flies can be present at the Tip and students should wear long pants and close toed shoes.
+Fortunately, there are very few mosquitoes around at this time of year, so bug repellent is not usually required.
 Students are encouraged to wear sturdy, closed-toed shoes that are suitable for walking distances.

 Don't forget your lunch!
 There are great picnic facilities at the Marsh Boardwalk and around the Visitor Centre for your class to use.
 We challenge you and your students to bring garbage-less lunches, though all picnic areas are equipped with garbage and recycling facilities.